 Boardman personally has been the recipient of numerous other major national awards, including the National Ethics Award from the Society of Professional Journalists, the Goldsmith Prize in Investigative Reporting from Harvard University, the Worth Bingham Prize in Investigative Reporting, the Investigative Reporters and Editors Award and the Associated Press Managing Editors Public Service Award.

-He is chair of the Reporters Committee for Freedom of the Press, president of the American Society of News Editors Foundation and chair of the Solutions Journalism Network.
-He also serves on the boards of the Institute for Journalism in New Media, the Fund for Investigative Journalism, the Center for Investigative Reporting and the Organized Crime and Corruption Reporting Project, and on the advisory boards of ProPublica, the New England Center for Investigative Reporting and Investigative Reporting Denmark.
-He also serves on the Accrediting Council for Education in Journalism and Mass Communication and is its immediate past president.
+Boardman is chair of the Lenfest Institute for Journalism, the nonprofit that owns The Philadelphia Inquirer.
+He also chairs the Solutions Journalism Network and the nonprofit news site The Markup.
+He is the immediate past chair of the Reporters Committee for Freedom of the Press, and is a member of its Executive Committee.
+He also serves on the boards of the American Society of News Editors Foundation and the Organized Crime and Corruption Reporting Project.
+He sits on the advisory boards of ProPublica, the New England Center for Investigative Reporting and Investigative Reporting Denmark.
+Boardman serves on the Accrediting Council for Education in Journalism and Mass Communication and is its immediate past president.

 Before joining The Times in 1983, Boardman was a reporter and editor at several papers in the Northwest, and worked on a construction project in Liberia, West Africa.
 He is a graduate of the Medill School of Journalism at Northwestern University and has a graduate degree from the University of Washington.
 He is an inductee of both the Medill Alumni Hall of Achievement and the University of Washington Communications Hall of Fame.

 He has volunteered as a youth basketball coach and has served on advisory boards supporting music and journalism programs in public schools.